City of Moreland – a welcoming city for newly arrived migrants and refugees

 9280 1919 - Other

-We work with local settlement services to address key migrant settlement issues.
+Working with local settlement services to address key migrant settlement issues

 The Moreland Multicultural and Settlement Services Network: